-Canon 7D II versus Sony A7R II
+Canon 7D II vs Sony A7R II

-The Canon EOS 7D Mark II and the Sony Alpha A7R II are two enthusiast cameras that were officially introduced, respectively, in September 2014 and June 2015.
+The Canon EOS 7D Mark II and the Sony Alpha A7R II are two enthusiast cameras that were announced, respectively, in September 2014 and June 2015.
 The 7D Mark II is a DSLR, while the A7R II is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (7D Mark II) and a full frame (A7R II) sensor.
-The Canon has a resolution of 20 megapixel, whereas the Sony provides 42.2 MP.
+The Canon has a resolution of 20 megapixels, whereas the Sony provides 42.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R II is notably smaller (27 percent) than the Canon 7D II.
 Moreover, the A7R II is markedly lighter (31 percent) than the 7D Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (7D Mark II) and the Sony FE Lens Catalog (A7R II).
 Mirrorless cameras, such as the A7R II, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.